heliaxdev/migrate-masp-events/README.md

-Tool developed to migrate MASP events produced by a Namada node on version [`v1.1.4`](https://github.com/anoma/namada/releases/tag/v1.1.4) to the event format produce by a node on the next release.
+Tool developed to migrate MASP events produced by a Namada node on version [`v1.1.4`](https://github.com/anoma/namada/releases/tag/v1.1.4) to the event format produced by a node on the next release.
 Events should be migrated by node operators who intend to expose their RPC servers to MASP indexers.